not-Karot/solar-system/README.md

 The vastness of space makes it impossible to accurately depict the distances between the planets in a single image or animation.

-To give a sense of the relative size and distances in the solar system, it been used a reduced, approximated scale, which can make the planets appear closer together than they actually are.
+To give a sense of the relative size and distances in the solar system, it's been used a reduced, approximated scale, which can make the planets appear closer together than they actually are.

 In this way, it is possible to view the entire solar system in a single scene, but it is important to note that the scale is not accurate.

+In addition, for the reason of simplicity, the planets were shown in circular orbits, despite not exactly reflecting their true motion.

 You can get an impression of the actual scale of solar system at [If the Moon Were Only 1 Pixel](http://joshworth.com/dev/pixelspace/pixelspace_solarsystem.html).